brwnj/cu_projects/README.md

 + group each classified dexseq results into categories

 + histone marks, ESTs to handle intergenic

++ map to mouse, then to human for peter's previous samples (samples with an 'a')
+    + map some human to mouse and see how many map (percentage wise)
+    + possible to mask human genome from mouse genome based on a certain length

 + cluster into patterns of states when comparing between replicates
 + all decreasing, all increasing, etc.